 A Healthy Dose of Skepticism

 So, my advice to the likes of Lebrun is this: come up with your own conclusions on players.
-I understand that insiders traffic in the comments of others, but there is a massive difference in usefulness between “what are team executives going to do?” and “what do team executives think of this individual player?”.
+I understand that insiders traffic in the comments of authority figures, but there is a massive difference in usefulness between “what are team executives going to do?” and “what do team executives think of this individual player?”.
 I don’t know the quality of the source from which the information is coming from (nor would I expect to have it revealed, I know how the game works).
 Is this source the scout that found Jamie Benn in the fifth round?
-Or is he one of the scouts responsible for the Canucks’ draft in 2007 that brought them exactly zero NHL games played.
+Or is he one of the scouts responsible for the Canucks’ 2007 draft class that amounted to exactly zero NHL games played.

 And should it even matter whose opinion it was?
 Even those with immaculate records are capable of overvaluing or undervaluing players, traits, et cetera.
 I come from a discipline where you’re taught never to take what you hear or read at face value.
 That’s why, even though a textbook might be written by a man or woman with a PhD, every assertion inside the book is given a citation to peer-reviewed research.
 No authority is so great that their opinion should go entirely unscrutinized, even if that opinion is within their field of expertise.